teusH/MySense/MyDatacollector/README.md

 If the kit was disabled for some reason the datagram will be skipped and an event is raised.
 From that point the datagram is checked if meta data (DB tables 'Sensors', 'TTNtable' and 'SensorTypes') needs to be changed in the database (write through cache) as e.g. new home location or is clearly in a repair situation (locality differs from home location).
 Gateway statistics is updated.
-Finally the datagram is checked if there is data for valid data, measurments to be forwarded, and which measurements are provided from known sensor types.
+Finally the datagram is checked if there is data for valid data, measurements to be forwarded, and which measurements are provided from known sensor types.
 If needed meta data will be corrected as well calibration reference sensor types and measurement correction information is attached to the cached meta information.
 Data2Frwrd() routine will collect so called 'artifacts' as provided from the different checking routines.
 This artifacts list is hand over to the output channels/modules publish() routines.